smguru/pragmagrid.github.io/_posts/pragma32/2017-01-25-pragma32-SponsorsAndPartners.md

 short: Sponsors and partners
 ---

-## CENTRA 2017 Sponsors and Partnerships
+## PRAGMA 32 Sponsors and Partnerships
 <br />
 <i>*We are still adding names and logos to the list of sponsors as the program develops.</i> <br />